CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

     end
 ```

-#### Handling alert on Nursestation
+#### Handling alert on NurseStation

 Description: Dashboard is connected through webhooks to MonitorMe, This allows for direct communication from MonitorMe to the Dashboard and instant showing of alerts.

 The dashboard is divided in 2 sections, one for showing patient information and vital signs.
 This will cycle on forever even when alerts appear.
-In a seperate part of the screen we will reserve room for displaying alerts when they occur.
-Both are seperate events to keep the logic simple.
+In a separate part of the screen we will reserve room for displaying alerts when they occur.
+Both are separate events to keep the logic simple.

 ##### NursesStation Mockup